TosbackCgusBridge-Bot/CGUs-versions/Cheaptickets/Privacy Policy.md

 A cookie is a small text file that our computer sends to your computer, and that your computer sends back to us each time you make a request from our Site.
 A cookie contains a unique identification number that identifies the visitor's browser, but not necessarily the visitor.
 A pixel tag is a small graphic image similar to a cookie.

 When you access our Site, we may place cookies, pixel tags or other code on your computer to collect Session Data.
 These technologies are used to help us recognize you when you visit our Site again or to help us customize your online experience.
-Unless you specifically informs us of your identity (e.g., by registering with us), we will not know who you are.
+Unless you specifically informs us of your identity (e.g., by registering with us or signing into your account using your social media account credentials), we will not know who you are.

 Most Internet browsers automatically accept cookies.
 You can instruct your browser, by editing its options, to stop accepting cookies or prompt you before accepting a cookie from the sites you visit.
 You can learn more about the use of cookies by clicking here or here.